Michaellzd/cheapBuy_new/README.md

 ```
 ## 📝 Project 2(Score card and video!) <a name="Proj2"></a>
 <span style="color:blue">[Project 2 Readme !](proj2/README.md)</span>

+## 📝 Roadmap <a name="Roadmap"></a>

+### Phase 1: Planning and Research

+#### Market Research and Analysis
+- Identify the target audience and their needs.
+- Analyze competitors and similar browser extensions.
+- Determine potential revenue streams and business models.

+#### Feature Definition
+- Finalize the list of features based on research.
+- Prioritize features based on their importance and feasibility.

+#### Technology Stack Selection
+- Choose the technology stack for extension development.
+- Set up development environments and tools.

+### Phase 2: Development

+#### Core Functionality Development
+- Develop the extension's core functionality for price comparison.
+- Implement the ability to fetch product prices from different websites.

+#### Website Integration
+- Integrate with popular e-commerce websites like Amazon, Walmart, eBay, Costco, etc.
+- Implement web scraping and data retrieval mechanisms.

+#### User Interface Design
+- Design a user-friendly interface for the extension.
+- Ensure a seamless user experience during price comparison.

+#### Email Integration
+- Develop the feature to send the cheapest product information to users' emails.

+### Phase 3: Testing
+- Testing and Quality Assurance
+- Conduct extensive testing to identify and fix bugs.
+- Ensure compatibility with various web browsers.

+### Phase 4: Launch

+#### Soft Launch and User Feedback
+- Release a beta version of the extension to a limited audience.
+- Gather user feedback and make necessary improvements.

+#### Full Launch
+- Launch the extension to the wider public.
+- Promote it through various marketing channels.

+### Phase 5: Post-Launch

+#### Monitoring and Maintenance
+- Continuously monitor the extension's performance and user feedback.
+- Regularly update the extension to fix issues and add new features.

+#### Regular Data Crawling (Ongoing)
+- Set up a system for regular data crawling to keep prices up-to-date.
+- Implement mechanisms to handle changes in website structures.

+#### User-Requested Product Alerts (4 weeks)
+- Develop a feature that allows users to request alerts for specific products.
+- Send alerts to users' emails when desired products meet their specified criteria.

+### Phase 6: Scaling and Growth

+#### Expansion (Ongoing)
+- Consider expanding to more e-commerce websites and markets.
+- Explore partnerships with retailers for data access.

+#### Mobile App Integration (8 weeks)
+- Develop a mobile app version of cheapBuy for a broader user base.

+#### User Engagement and Marketing (Ongoing)
+- Continuously work on user engagement and marketing strategies to grow the user base.

 ## 👥 Team Members <a name="TeamMember"></a>